ChadThomsonPSC/webinar-pasoe-migration/README.md

 - Discussion of various application considerations and monitoring PAS for OpenEdge​

 # PAS OE Discussion
 Join the disucssion.

+## Presentation topics Q/A
+During the original presentation, there were many great questions, and there wasn't sufficient time to answer them all.

+Find your question in the [Discussions](https://github.com/ChadThomsonPSC/webinar-pasoe-migration/discussions) area.
+There may be an answer available.

-Share your thoughts and ideas in the Progress Community.
+## Share your thoughts and ideas in the Progress Community.

 [Best Practices on Migration to Progress Application Server (PAS) for OpenEdge](https://community.progress.com/s/question/0D54Q00009DFLW7SAP/january-27-best-practices-on-migration-to-progress-application-server-pas-for-openedge)